yktoo/yktoo.com/content/blog/0274/index.en.md

 According to the [Wikipedia][wiki:en:Beaufort_scale], winds of 7 Beaufort cause waves up to 5.5 metres high.
 Luckily, not in this little pond as they would have washed us all away.
 ![](img:2.bp.blogspot.com/-72kmF251LS0/VwFy2wBMsYI/AAAAAAAAlyM/QwnSfpCIsyg0j2jEobnK1TTcWz889-7EQ/s1600/20160328_141704.picasaweb.jpg:a "Photographed on the run.")

 It becomes much easier to run once the runners spread along the road.
 As always, lots of spectators watched at the roadside and gave the runners pep-talk.
-Once a woman shouted //"Kom op Dmitry, doorzetten!"// ("Come on Dmitry, press ahead!").
+Once a woman shouted {{< fl "\"Kom op Dmitry, doorzetten!\"" >}} ("Come on Dmitry, press ahead!").
 I stared at her in a momentary astonishment, trying to remember who she was, until I realised I had my name printed on the number.

-At another spot I overheard a man, disappointed at the lack of response from the running lot, saying to his neighbour //"Een beetje autistisch gedrag, maar goed"// ("A bit autistic behaviour, but okay").
+At another spot I overheard a man, disappointed at the lack of response from the running lot, saying to his neighbour {{< fl "\"Een beetje autistisch gedrag, maar goed\"" >}} ("A bit autistic behaviour, but okay").

 The route consisted of two almost identical laps of about 10 km, leading around the gardens of the [De Haar castle][post:12].
 ![](img:4.bp.blogspot.com/-4zRsSePQ0oY/Vwe_9rmo0nI/AAAAAAAAlz4/NFjo9klZGIEehUpwX5b0xjAepXviGcA_w/s1600/de-halve-van-de-haar-parcour.png:a "The track of the half marathon.")